Sago Palm,Cycas revoluta

 Prefers higher levels of humidity, around 75% or above.
 If the air around the plant is too dry, use a humidifier or occasionally mist the plant to increase humidity.

-The plant can live happily in the provided grow pot for up to a year.
-Repot when the roots have filled the pot completely, or the plant has grown too large.
+The plant can live happily in the provided pot for up to a year.
+Repot when the roots have become overgrown, or the plant has grown too large.
 Use a sandy, quick-draining soil, or a cactus potting mix.
 Repot every 1-2 years.
 When your plant is ready to be repotted, you can follow our simple how-to guide.

 Unhealthy Plant Signs